joede/pelican-fresh/README.md

 * QUOTEs now are styled in italic with a blueish bar on the left.
 * the color of the font of the CODE markup is now blueish instead of red.
 * the font of the footer is smaller and brighter to looks less noticeable.
+* the entries for the section "Social" now uses the *FontAwesome* symbols.
+The first entry of the SOCIAL list must now be the name of a charachter of the *FontAwesome* set without the prefix `fa-`!
+* additional to the regular list of SOCIAL tuples, support for a list of triples is added.
+Use `SOCIAL3` to define a list of *icon name*, *label* and *link*.
+  You can use either `SOCIAL` oder `SOCIAL3` or both.

 And here starts the original README: